Global Policy Forum: Organization

-The business of GPF is conducted by a board[6] and secretariat in New York, the business of GPF Europe by a separate board and secretariat in Bonn.
-The programs are closely linked and are implemented by teams in Bonn and New York respectively.[7]
-These teams are supported by a network of volunteer members (from GPF Europe) and consultants based in different parts of the world.
+The business of GPF is conducted by a board and secretariat in New York, while the business of GPF Europe engages a separate board and secretariat in Bonn.
+These teams are supported by a network of volunteer members (from GPF Europe) and consultants based in around the world.

 Network

-GPF and GPF Europe play an active role in international civil society networks and alliances.[8]
+GPF and GPF Europe play an active role in international civil society networks and alliances.
 These include Social Watch, the Women's Major Group, the Reflection Group on the 2030 Agenda for Sustainable Development, the Global Alliance for Tax Justice, the Civil Society Financing for Development Group, the Treaty Alliance, the CorA Network for Corporate Responsibility, and the Geneva Global Health Hub (G2H2), among others.

 Activities are also implemented in close collaboration with civil society organizations and networks.
 Partners include the Arab NGO Network for Development (ANND), the Center for Economic and Social Rights (CESR), Development Alternatives with Women for a New Era (DAWN), Public Services International (PSI), Society for International Development (SID), Third World Network (TWN), the Friedrich Ebert Foundation (FES), the Rosa Luxemburg Foundation (RLS), Misereor, Brot für die Welt, Engagement Global, and the Foundation Environment and Development of North Rhine-Westphalia.